Hester-Tso/xj0614/index.md

 lang: en
 ---

 Hello, my name is Xiaojing Zhuo.
 You can also call me Hester.
 I am majoring in Conference Interpreting and Translation (Chinese-English).
 I have worked as a part-time translator since June 2016, rendering many materials both from Chinese to English and from English to Chinese.
-There are the links to my CV and LindeIn page:
+There are the links to my CV and LinkedIn page:

 [CV](https://khofstadter.info/assets/doc/K-Hofstader-CV-general-2019.pdf)
 [Work](https://www.anglia.ac.uk/people/krisztian-hofstadter)